Are you curious about the latest technology being used in the machinery manufacturing industry? Look no further than laser processing technology!

 Fig.5 Comparison example of signage coding applications

-But compared to the mature standardized applications abroad, domestic processors still have a long way to go.
+However, compared to the mature standardized applications abroad, domestic processors still have a long way to go.

-IV. the development trend of laser processing technology
+IV.
+Development trend of laser processing technology

 (1) Laser miniaturization